atinfinity/livox_ros_driver2/README.md

 For more infomation about the HAP config, please refer to:
 [HAP Config File Description](https://github.com/Livox-SDK/Livox-SDK2/wiki/hap-config-file-description)

-2. When connecting multiple LiDARs, add objects corresponding to different LiDARs to the "lidar_configs" array.
+2. When connecting multiple LiDARs, add objects corresponding to different LiDARs to the `lidar_configs` array.
 Examples of mixed-LiDARs config file contents are as follows :

 ```json
 {